- Goal 1

 Start by installing Authy on your mobile device.
 Here are Authy's directions for doing so:

-We don't recommend installing Authy on your desktop or laptop unless this is your only option.
+I don't recommend installing Authy on your desktop or laptop unless this is your only option.

 After you've installed Authy, launch it and walk through the initial setup process.
 It'll help you create an Authy account, which just means entering your mobile number and email address.
 Both will be important if you ever need to recover your Authy account.